drflorianberger/TPUCU25/_build/html/_sources/week2/stoc.md

 Ion channels are proteins embedded in membranes.
 When their pore is open, ions can diffuse through.
 The opening and closing of the pore are associated with a conformational change of the protein: a change in its shape.
 Because proteins display fluctuations in a thermal environment, the opening and closing dynamics of ion channels are best represented by a stochastic description.

-The simplest approach is to assign an open state $(o)$ and a closed state (c) to the channel, and describe the transition between the open and closed states with the rate $\koc$ and the reverse transition with $\kco$.
+The simplest approach is to assign an open state $(o)$ and a closed state (c) to the channel and describe the transition between the open and closed states with the rate $\koc$ and the reverse transition with $\kco$.

 ```{figure} channel.png
 ---